Best Area Rug of 2021

 Though we tested these rugs on their own, many of them recommend using a rug pad underneath.
 By placing a pad under your rug, you'll add comfort and stability.

 Two rugs stand out here for slightly different reasons.
 When it comes to softness and underfoot feel in a low pile rug, the Feraghan/New City Isfahan Persian takes the cake.
 This thick half wool rug is silky and velvety, lightly crushing under your feet for a very pleasant and comforting experience.
-The Maples Pelham Vintage isn't quite as soft, but out of all rugs we tested, is by far the best at keeping the corners and edges firmly on the floor.
+The Maples Pelham Vintage isn't quite as soft, but out of all rugs we tested, it's by far the best at keeping the corners and edges firmly on the floor.
 Even though it wasn't the thinnest area rug we tried, it's the only one that consistently remained flat under our front door, which has a particularly narrow distance from the base to the floor.
 For anyone who's sick of tripping on rug corners, the Pelham Vintage is a much-needed breath of fresh air.

 The Safavieh Madison and nuLOOM Moroccan Blythe are also fairly soft and about on par with the underfoot feel of the Maples Pelham Vintage.
 Both the Madison and the Moroccan Blythe had some issues when it comes to staying put, though.
 While they remained flat for the most part, we did occasionally find ourselves kicking up corners in the dark.